denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 participants remark on the notable absences around the table.
 North America, Eastern and Western Europe are overrepresented.
-I remind myself that we travel in good company---artists, scholars, activists, philosophers---who may not necessarily think of themselves as supporters of the cause in favor of what Antonia Majaca has called "epistemic disobedience" (quoting  Walter Mignolo).[^cause] I speak up to say, along with Femke Snelting and Ted Byfield, that whatever is meant by "universal" access to knowledge must include a multiplicity of voices---not *the* universal but a tangled network of universalisms---international, planetary, intergalactic.
+I remind myself that we travel in good company---artists, scholars, activists, philosophers---who may not necessarily think of themselves as fellows for the cause of what Antonia Majaca has called "epistemic disobedience" (quoting  Walter Mignolo).[^cause] I speak up to say, along with Femke Snelting and Ted Byfield, that whatever is meant by "universal" access to knowledge must include a multiplicity of voices---not *the* universal but a tangled network of universalisms---international, planetary, intergalactic.

 [^sci]: [http://sci-hub.io/](http://sci-hub.io/)